cuitong100/SmallTalks/README.md

 # Database requirements
 Your application should include at least 3 tables in the database.

+# Install dependencies
+npm install
-# How to launch the backend
+# Launch the backend
 Located in the project directory, run: node api/server.js

+# Launch the frontend
+Located in the client folder, run: npm start